MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityCaseEdiscoveryCaseCustodianSiteSource.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[CreatedByUser <IMicrosoftGraphUser1>]`: user
+  - `[CreatedByUser <IMicrosoftGraphUser>]`: user
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[AboutMe <String>]`: A freeform text entry field for the user to describe themselves.
 Returned only on $select.
     - `[AccountEnabled <Boolean?>]`: true if the account is enabled; otherwise, false.
 This property is required when a user is created.
 Returned only on $select.
 Supports $filter (eq, ne, not, and in).
-    - `[Activities <IMicrosoftGraphUserActivity1[]>]`: The user's activities across devices.
+    - `[Activities <IMicrosoftGraphUserActivity[]>]`: The user's activities across devices.
 Read-only.
 Nullable.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[ActivationUrl <String>]`: Required.
 URL used to launch the activity in the best native experience represented by the appId.
 Might launch a web-based app if no native app exists.
       - `[ActivitySourceHost <String>]`: Required.
 URL for the domain representing the cross-platform identity mapping for the app.
 Mapping is stored either as a JSON file hosted on the domain or configurable via Windows Dev Center.
 The JSON file is named cross-platform-app-identifiers and is hosted at root of your HTTPS domain, either at the top level domain or include a sub domain.
 For example: https://contoso.com or https://myapp.contoso.com but NOT https://myapp.contoso.com/somepath.
 You must have a unique file and domain (or sub domain) per cross-platform app identity.
 For example, a separate file and domain is needed for Word vs. PowerPoint.
       - `[AppActivityId <String>]`: Required.
 The unique activity ID in the context of the app - supplied by caller and immutable thereafter.
       - `[AppDisplayName <String>]`: Optional.
-Short text description of the app used to generate the activity for use in cases when the app is not installed on the user's local device.
+Short text description of the app used to generate the activity for use in cases when the app is not installed on the user’s local device.
       - `[ContentInfo <IMicrosoftGraphJson>]`: Json
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ContentUrl <String>]`: Optional.
 Used in the event the content can be rendered outside of a native or web-based app experience (for example, a pointer to an item in an RSS feed).